Theory for Inference and Prediction

 17. Theory for Inference and Prediction#

 When you want to generalize your findings beyond descriptions for your collection of data to a larger setting, the data needs to be representative of that larger world.
 For example, you may want to predict air quality at a future time based on a sensor reading (Chapter 12); test whether an incentive improves the productivity of contributors based on experimental findings (Chapter 3); or construct an interval estimate for the amount of time you might spend waiting for a bus (Chapter 5).
-We have touched on all of these scenarios in earlier chapters, and now, in this chapter, we formalize the framework for making predictions and inferences.
+We touched on all of these scenarios in earlier chapters.
+In this chapter, we’ll formalize the framework for making predictions and inferences.

 At the core of this framework is the notion of a distribution, be it a population, empirical (aka sample), or probability distribution.
 Understanding the connections between these distributions is central to the basics of hypothesis testing, confidence intervals, prediction bands, and risk.
-We begin with a brief review of the urn model, first introduced in Chapter 3, then introduce formal definitions of hypothesis tests, confidence intervals, and prediction bands.
+We begin with a brief review of the urn model, introduced in Chapter 3; then we introduce formal definitions of hypothesis tests, confidence intervals, and prediction bands.
 We use simulation in our examples, including the bootstrap as a special case.
 We wrap up the chapter with formal definitions of expectation, variance, and standard error—essential concepts in the theory of testing, inference, and prediction.